 How to buy bus tickets after the real-name system is adopted?

-For foreign travelers or expats in China, they can only buy the ticket at the ticket windows or outlets of the bus station, or through an agent.
+Foreign travelers or expats in China can only buy tickets at the Bus Station's ticket windows or outlets, or through an agent.
 Currently, self-service ticket machines are only available to Chinese ID card holders.
-Besides, there is no English website selling China bus ticket at the moment.
+Besides, there is no English-language website selling bus ticket at the moment.

-In the past, one ID document can be used to buy as many as five tickets for a same bus.
-Since the implementation of the real-name system, one ID document will only be valid to buy one ticket on a same bus.
+In the past, one ID document could be used to buy as many as five tickets for the same bus.
+Since the implementation of the real-name system, one ID document will only be valid to buy one ticket on the same bus.

 Children traveling for free also need to obtain a ticket

-Previously, children under 3.9 feet (1.2 meters) can take the bus for free and do not need to buy a bus ticket.
-However, according to the new rules, an adult can take one child under 3.9 feet (including infant) for free if the child does not take a seat.
+Previously, children under 1.2 meters (3.9 feet) could take the bus for free and did not need to buy a ticket.
+However, according to the new rules, an adult can take one child under 1.2 meters (including infant) for free if the child does not occupy a seat.
 When the adult buys the ticket, he or she should also claim a ticket for the child by showing the child's passport or birth certificate.

-TCG here reminds all passengers to take your passports or other identity certificates if you will take a long-distance bus in China.
-Remember to handle your ticket properly as it carries your personal information.
+TCG reminds all passengers to take their passports or other identity certificates when taking a long-distance bus.
+Remember to handle tickets carefully as they carry personal information.